handsontable/handsontable/docs/README-EDITING.md

 | `metaTitle`    | The page's SEO meta title.                                 | No       |
 | `tags`         | Tags used by the documentation search engine.              | No       |

-If you don't add the `title` and `permalink` tags, VuePress generates `permalink` based on the Markdown file name, and

-automatically generates the output HTML page with its parent's title and permalink as the file name.

-generate pages with their parent's title and permalink as the file name (with .html extension).
-It'

 Frontmatter example:

 ```